 • The Rise of Paid Streaming

-With the increasing quest of making a music streaming apps, Apple iTunes became one in the year 2001 right a year after Pandora offered people to download music legally with music ownership models.
+With the increasing quest of making music streaming apps, Apple iTunes became one in the year 2001, right a year after Pandora offered people to download music legally with music ownership models.

 • Era of Subscription-based Services (Mid 2000s-present)

 Soon, with the launch of Pandora-like apps, the age of subscription services began.
-There are many apps that were launched in the year 2007.
+Many apps were launched in the year 2007.

 Such as: